 Dr. Buchen did not stop there for Sam.
 The professor also supported her student by offering Sam an independent study opportunity as a freshman helping Sam publish her poetry in publications such as the Indianapolis Review and SWWIM.
 According to Sam, the professors gave her options that would not have been possible at bigger schools.

 “The professors definitely help me feel whole.
-I really appreciate how the professors are always there for you.
+I really appreciate how they are always there for you.
 They’ll help you out.
 You can have regular conversations with them.” – Fain